Yibbies/picoCTF2017/Level 1/Write ups/looooong.md

 To make things interesting, you have 30 seconds.
 Input:
 ```
 So here we can see that format is the same, but the character to use and quantity changes.
-We can use a python program to parse the text and output the answer for us quickly:
+Sure, we can try to do this...but effort.
+Instead, we can use a python program to parse the text and output the answer for us quickly:

 ```python
 import sys